angrybacon/doomsday-wiki/markdown/articles/2022/01/22/zero-respect.md

 This one is a funny one and one I have been citing since Oracle was printed.
 People often look at me funny when I say this however it is definitely true.
-The deck pre-Doomsday relies on being able to cantrip, cast counter magic and do the things that blue decks like to do.
+The deck pre-Doomsday relies on being able to cantrip, cast countermagic and do the things that blue decks like to do.
 Post-Doomsday all you need are some draw effects and the ability to make {U}{U}.
 It's just that awkward bit in the middle where you need to find {B}{B}{B} to actually cast Doomsday itself (and on